slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

 - Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.
+- Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.

 Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.